Arranged by topic: www.sussex.ac.uk David Booth (Psychology) - Research Activities

 In reverse order of date of publication:-

 Booth, D.A. (in press).
 Chemosensory influences on eating and drinking, and their cognitive mediation.
 In Nutrition and Chemosensation, edited by Alan R. Hirsch (Taylor & Francis).

 Booth, D.A., & Freeman, R.P.J.
 (2014).
 Mind-reading versus neuromarketing: how does a product make an impact on the consumer?
-Journal of Consumer Marketing, in press.
+Journal of Consumer Marketing 31 (3), to be paginated.

 Yankouskaya, A., Booth, D.A., & Humphreys, G.W.
 (2012).
 Interactions between facial emotion and identity in face processing: evidence based on redundancy gains.
 Attention, Perception & Psychophysics 74, 1692-1771.
 DOI: 10.3758/s13414-012-0345-5

 Booth, D.A., Jarvandi, S., & Thibault, L. (2012).
 Food after deprivation rewards the earlier eating.
 Appetite 59, 790-795.
 DOI: 10.1016/j.appet.2012.07.014 PDF

 Jarvandi, S., Booth, D.A., & Thibault, L. (2012).
 Reinforcement of anticipatory eating by short as well as long fasts.
 Appetite 59, 224-227.
 DOI: 10.1016/j.appet.2012.05.006 PDF